A Product Management Journey

 Going forward, consider adding EOL planning as early as the product-concept phase.
 Given market dynamics, there’s a chance that the successful product you launched could need an EOL plan—or at least a major pivot—while it’s still your product.
 Also, consider the factors that will affect the life of your product, as that provides an opportunity to think about new ways to design and build software.

-For example, built-in migration capabilities that minimize the burden of moving users from Windows 8 to Windows 10 represented how Microsoft focused its emphasis on a decades-old problem when upgrading their OS platform.
-While it took years for the company to address the issue, it’s an example of a vendor reducing customer disruption and frustration—and it’s had a positive effect on retention, satisfaction, loyalty and churn.
+For example, built-in migration capabilities that minimize the burden of moving users from Windows 8 to Windows 10 represented how Microsoft focused its emphasis on a decades-old problem when upgrading its OS platform.
+While it took years for the company to address the issue, it’s an example of a vendor reducing customer disruption and frustration—and it’s had a positive effect on retention, satisfaction, loyalty, and churn.